lucasdietrich/AVRTOS/readme.md

 ## Known issues

 - For now, functions k_fifo_put, k_sem_give, k_mem_slab_alloc automatically switch to the first thread waiting on the object (this will probably be changed).
 If the function is called from an interrupt, it could preempt a cooperative thread if the function is called from an interrupt handler.
 And this is an unwished behavior.
-  - There is not mechanisms to prevent the switch for now.
+  - There is no mechanism to prevent the switch for now.
   - As we cannot predict the current thread beeing processed when an interrupt occurs and we cannot know if we are actually in an interrupt handler (when calling k_fifo_put for example), I decided the default behavior as described above.
   - First, I wanted to automatically switch to the thread waiting on an object when it became available, but this should probably be changed ...